CityU-AIM-Group/HTD/README.md

 torch: 1.6.0
 cudatoolkit: 10.0

-We didn't use the compiled mmcv package, and git and compile it using the local GPU following the installation instruction.

 ## Get start
 This work is based on the mmdetection framework.
 Please refer to [get_started.md](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md) for installation.